sumitmule/beat-maker-application/README.md

 ### Features of the application :

-In the application, the user is able to highlight cells corresponding to different instruments in the drum set and the program mixes them together to make a sound.
+The app allows user to highlight cells (:green_square:) corresponding to different instruments in the drum set and the program mixes them together to make a sound :notes:.
 These different beats are played one after another to make a complete looping beat.

 > This program is inspired by the Bosca Ceoil program which is used in making music for many different applications and games.